Gynaecological Urgent Suspected Cancer Clinic

 Endometrial biopsy

-If you have been having abnormal bleeding or a scan has shown an abnormality within the lining of your womb (endometrium), a biopsy (a sample of tissue) will be taken from this area.
+If you have been having abnormal bleeding or a scan has shown a change within the lining of your womb (endometrium), a sample of tissue will be taken from this area.

-A thin flexible instrument (like a straw) is inserted through the cervix (neck of the womb) and sucks away a small sample of the womb lining.
-This procedure can cause unpleasant period-like pains but these should not last for long.
+A thin flexible tool (like a straw) is inserted through the cervix (neck of the womb) and sucks away a small sample of the womb lining.
+This process can cause unpleasant period-like pains but these should not last for long.

 Simple pain relief such as paracetamol or ibuprofen can be helpful.
-You could take these about 1 hour before the procedure.
-Other pain relief is also available in clinic, which you can discuss with the doctor/specialist nurse.
+You could take these about 1 hour before the process.
+Other pain relief is offered in clinic, you can discuss this with the specialist.

-You may still need simple pain relief over the next few hours after the biopsy.
+You may still need simple pain relief over the next few hours.

 Colposcopy

-A colposopy is similar to a smear test and is usually painless.
+A colposcopy is similar to a smear test and is usually painless.
 A microscope with a light (colposcope) is used to look at your cervix.
-If there are any abnormal areas, the practitioner will take a cervical biopsy to be examined in the laboratory.
+If there are any abnormal areas, the specialist will take a cervical tissue sample to be examined in the lab.

 Cervical biopsy